37 Weeks Pregnant: The Countdown Begins

 If this is your first child, odds are your baby will be post dates—the average first-time pregnancy lasts 41 weeks and one day!
 Only around 5% percent of women give birth on their due dates, which should really be called “due estimates.”
 Likely, this is no consolation if you’re feeling antsy or you’re being inundated with curious texts and emails from friends and family.

 Almost all care providers will insist on induction if you go past 42 weeks, and many will only let you go to 41 weeks.
 They’ll probably want to see you often during this period and may prescribe a non-stress test and biophysical profile both you and your baby are doing fine.
 This is a non-invasive test to measure fetal movement, your baby’s heart rate and how much amniotic fluid you have.
 Doctors start to worry if the pregnancy extends for too long bercause the placenta can begin to degrade, your baby can get too big and amniotic fluid can start to run low.

 Talk to your doctor or midwife to find out how they feel about induction and how late they’ll let you go.
 According to a Cochrane review, there were some benefits to inducing women who went way past their due dates, however “any very, very serious risk is small.”

 What are signs of “Real labor”?
 If you are experiencing painful contractions that don’t go away and increase in intensity as time passes, definitely call your doctor or midwife right away.
 These are signs of real labor and are often accompanied by losing your mucus plug (also called your “bloody show”) and your bag of waters breaking—which can happen in a big gush or a slow leak.
 Some women’s waters don’t break until they’re in the middle of labor.

-- Time the route to your hospital or birth center: Deciding when to leave your house during labor can be tough.
+Time the route to your hospital or birth center: Deciding when to leave your house during labor can be tough.
 You definitely don’t want to get to your place of birth too early and get turned away, but you also don’t want to be that woman on the news who had a baby in her car!
-Figure out how long it will take to get to your birth place in the best of cases (no traffic) and the worst of cases (rush hour).
+Figure out how long it will take to get to your birthplace in the best of cases (no traffic) and the worst of cases (rush hour).
 Make sure that you know an alternate route, too.

-- Try the Miles Circuit: The Miles Circuit was developed by a doula to aid in baby positioning.
+Try the Miles Circuit: The Miles Circuit was developed by a doula to aid in baby positioning.
 It’s helpful to practice before you go into labor and can be useful during early labor, too.
 The circuit takes 90 minutes—though you can work up to that length.

-- Clean and organize: Let’s be clear: We’re not saying you have to do it—feel free to ask your partner or hire someone to tidy up.
-Many women experience an overwhelming urge to “nest” as the big day It’s an age-old, end-of-pregnancy symptom, and you’ll feel better when you just give into it.
+Clean and organize: Let’s be clear: We’re not saying you have to do it—feel free to ask your partner or hire someone to tidy up.
+Many women experience an overwhelming urge to “nest” as the big day approaches.
+It’s an age-old, end-of-pregnancy symptom, and you’ll feel better when you just give into it.
 Besides, it’s nice to come back to a clean home after the birth!

 Pre-natal hiccups get your little one ready to breathe.

-Inside the womb, babies get all the oxygen they need through the umbilical artery, from your blood supply.
+Inside the womb, babies get all the oxygen they need through the umbilical vein, from your blood supply.
 At birth, the dress rehearsals are all done, and it’s the moment of truth for your baby’s lungs.
 That’s why she practices her breathing before then, contracting her diaphragm and inhaling amniotic fluid in and out.